 Run the report to PDF and view it.

-The PDF should contain the font that you have used in your report.
-For example, the David font.
+The PDF should contain the unicode font used in your report.
+For example, Arial Unicode MS.

 If you encounter deployment issues, review the following troubleshooting information: